 A Brief History

-While at U.C.
+While attending U.C.
 Berkeley, I met Monica Sullivan, the producer of a weekly radio drama show (“Shoestring Radio Theatre”) which aired on KALX-FM (and later KUSF-FM).
 I submitted a script and after hearing it produced, I was hooked.
 Over the years I became more and more involved in the all-volunteer, non-profit radio drama troupe, which began nationally syndicating its shows in 1993.
 I went on to write, direct and/or produce over 20 plays (30 to 90 minutes each) and 25 shorts — across all genres.
 If you are interested in the details, you can view my complete Radio Drama Portfolio.

 In early 2000, I started working for an Internet startup and no longer had time to be regularly involved in Shoestring productions.
 However, I did manage to find the time to produce some audio comedy with my own side troupe, Crunchy Frog Comedy.